Key Info

 Application information for mature student applicants (PDF)

-Entry to this course is gotten through the common entry course, LM121 - Bachelor of Science in Computing Technologies
+Entry to this course is through the common entry course, LM121 - Bachelor of Science in Computing Technologies

 Non-EU Entry Requirements